zmitchell/tinkering.xyz/content/flake-from-scratch.md

              |                     ^
            46|
 ```
 This error is saying that our `outputs` function was called with an argument `self`, but we wrote a function that takes an empty attribute set `{}` as its argument.
 That's unexpected, didn't we say that our `inputs` were `{}`?
 If you consult the [Flake Inputs][flake_inputs] section of the `nix flake` reference, you'll see that `self` is _always_ passed as argument.
-The `self` input is described as representing the directory tree that contains your `flake.nix`:
+The `self` input is described like this:

 > The special input named `self` refers to the outputs and source tree of _this_ flake.

-What's this about it containing the outputs of this flake though, aren't we literally using `self` to define the outputs?
-Yes we are, but the Nix language is lazily evaluated (like a lot of other functional programming languages), so this kind of circular/recursive logic ends up working out (`outputs.A` won't be evaluated unless we specifically ask for it through a Nix command or by referencing it from `outputs.B`).
+So `self` contains the source tree of the flake that's being evaluated, but what's this about it containing the outputs of this flake?
+Aren't we literally using `self` to define the outputs?
+The Nix language is lazily evaluated, and that makes these kinds of circular references possible.
 By passing `self` as an input we allow one output to reference a different output.
 What happens if we add `self` to the arguments?
 ```nix
 {
     description = "A flake for a Rust development environment";